lmjohns3/theanets/docs/quickstart.rst

 performance of a model, you'll need to *train* or *optimize* it by adjusting the model parameters.

-The :class:`theanets.main.Experiment` class handles the general case of training with fairly little work.
+The :class:`Experiment <theanets.main.Experiment>` class handles the general case of training with fairly little work.
 Most of the effort required here is in processing your dataset so that you can use it to train a network.

 Preparing a dataset
 ===================